hernanmd/Territorial/repository/TerritorialData-CountryIO.package/TerritorialCountryIOTelephonyCodes.class/README.md

 Taken from: http://country.io/data/

 This data set is used until a more reliable source is found.
-(See Territorial user manual for details).
+(See manual for details)

-Raw explore:

 TerritorialCountryIOTelephonyCodes release.
 TerritorialCountryIOTelephonyCodes countryTelephonyCodes.